Call for Special Sessions Proposals - ISMB 2014

-ISMB 2012¬†will feature a¬†Special Sessions track that will run throughout the conference in parallel to other tracks (except the keynote presentations).
+ISMB 2014 will feature a Special Sessions track that will run throughout the conference in parallel to other tracks (except the keynote presentations).
 In its structure, each Special Session provides more in-depth look at the subject matter presented.
-Proposals for special sessions should be submitted via the online submission system at here by October 21, 2011.
+Proposals for special sessions should be submitted via the online submission system at here by November 22, 2013.

 Special Sessions have the purpose of introducing the ISMB community to relevant 'hot' topics that were not covered in previous meetings.
 A wide range of topics are possible, as long as they importantly influence computational biology and bioinformatics.
 They might, for example, cover emerging themes that ISMB are not currently approaching with the desired proficiency.
 Some attractive topics include "analysis on a single molecule level"; "a computational view of chromatin and nuclei"; "Optogenetics – live imaging of the brain"; "the Microbiome and Virome".
 We encourage you to submit a proposal on an area that you deem as important to the computational biology community and may impact the future of the field.

-This call is an invitation for scientists and professionals to submit proposals for special sessions for¬†ISMB 2012, to take place in Long Beach, USA, between the dates of July 15 - 17.
+This call is an invitation for scientists and professionals to submit proposals for special sessions for ISMB 2014, to take place in Boston, United States, July 13 - 15.

-1) Special Session organizers will receive two (2) complimentary one-year ISCB memberships to be used for themselves or to award to speakers/participants as determined by them for¬†memberships with a start date no later than the end of 2012 calendar year..
+1) Special Session organizers will receive two (2) complimentary one-year ISCB memberships to be used for themselves or to award to speakers/participants as determined by them for memberships with a start date no later than the end of 2014 calendar year.

 Preference will be given to emerging fields and to related fields in which the ISMB community needs to acquire higher proficiency.
 Special sessions are expected to provide a broad perspective on an emerging research field.
 Sessions will be selected from the submissions to this open call.
 Potential fields of interest include metabolomics, epigenetics and imaging.
 Additional topics of particular interest to the ISMB community are welcome.